 Questioning the status quo

-The most crucial area for improvement is also the most counterintuitive: we must reduce the number of reports each person sees to the absolute minimum.
+The most crucial area for improvement is also the most counterintuitive: we must reduce the number of reports each person sees to the absolute minimum to revolutionise reporting.

 There is a tendency to send all information to all people, just in case.
 Why do we do that?
 Consuming irrelevant reports not only disrupts your focus, but those 10-minute disruptions add up on the clock.
 Perhaps more crucially, exposing team members to only the most relevant data helps them focus on what really matters, something which can only make them better at their job.